Kotlin/kotlin-by-example/examples/05_stdlib/03_filter.md

 </div>

-1. Define collection of numbers.
+1. Defining collection of numbers.
-2. Filter negative numbers.
+2. Getting positive numbers.
-3. Or using even shorter way to filter positive numbers.
+3. Or using the shorter `it` notation to get negative numbers.